 By ferry: There are sea ferries on 6 routes connecting the largest seaport of Lithuania, Klaipeda, to ports in Poland, Sweden, Germany and Denmark.
 Some of the ferries are:

 Public transport in Lithuania is easily available and comfortable.
 It is well-developed and cheap too.
 There are buses, minibuses and trolleybuses available.
 Student can travel in and around the country at half rates on public transport.
-They are give discounts.
+They are given discounts.

 Getting Around by Taxi